seongjju/seongjju/README.md

 ## How I Think

-Focus on understanding data flow, automating repetitive tasks, and balancing performance with clarity.
+<sub>Focus on understanding data flow, automating repetitive tasks, and balancing performance with clarity.</sub>

 ---